ggorlen/resources/README.md

 + <a href="http://algorithms.tutorialhorizon.com/dynamic-programming-coin-change-problem/">DP coin change</a>
 + <a href="https://www.youtube.com/watch?v=ocZMDMZwhCY">MIT open courseware DP lecture</a>
 + <a href="https://people.eecs.berkeley.edu/~vazirani/algorithms/chap6.pdf">Algs/DP</a>
-+ The "correct change" problem looks like it's equivalent to the "subset sum" problem (https://en.wikipedia.org/wiki/Subset_sum_problem), which is a special case of the knapsack problem.
++ The "correct change" problem looks like it's equivalent to the "subset sum" problem, which is a special case of the knapsack problem.
 Wikipedia says these are all NP, but efficiency can be improved by dynamic programming.
 That's why I'm thinking a transposition table may help.
 + <a href="http://stackoverflow.com/questions/3420937/algorithm-to-find-which-number-in-a-list-sum-up-to-a-certain-number">Sum numbers in a list</a>
 + <a href="https://en.wikipedia.org/wiki/Knapsack_problem">Knapsack problem</a>